Messaoud Ould Boulkheir: Administrative career and positions

 In 1960, Messaoud Ould Boulkheir was admitted and transferred to Atar a city populated by the Beydhan in majority.
-Messaoud was happy about his competition and scared to go to Atar.
 In July 1960, Messaoud arrived at Atar; he met the commandant of the colonial administrator who was at that time French.
-A few months later, Mauritania gained its independence from France in November 1960.
-The colonial administration became administrated by the Beydhan or the negro-Africans (Fulani, Soninke, and Wolof).
-Messaoud came under the direction of the Beydhan because they were directing the ancient colonial administration.
+A few months later, Mauritania gained its Independence from France in November 1960.
+The colonial administration became administrated by the Beydhan or the Black-Africans (Fulani, Soninke, and Wolof).
+Messaoud came under the direction of the Beydhan because they were directing the now ancient colonial administration.
 In 1962 he was transferred to Boghe and Aleg in the south of the country until 1968.
-Then, Messaoud moved to Aioun el atrouss from 1968 to 1969.
-He also was transferred to Tichit in 1969 to 1970; Messaoud suffered difficulties because he was Haratine who was working in the administrations run by the Beydhan who made things difficult for him because he was too young.
+Then, Messaoud moved to Aioun El Atrouss from 1968 to 1969.
+He also was transferred to Tichit in 1969 to 1970; Messaoud suffered difficulties because he was Haratine who was working in the Administrations run by the Beydhan who made things difficult for him because he was too young.
 From 1964 to 1965 he did an internship to promote his level to redactor of Administration, in which he was the major.
-Five years later he was transferred to Maghama and Gorgol in which he was under the direction of his internship classmate who was a Beydhan.
-After a long fight for the right to have a good position, the government sent him as a chief of district of Temessoumitt in the department of Moundjeria which was not very populated and was without water.
+Five years later he was transferred to Maghama in Gorgol, in which he was under the direction of his internship classmate who was a Beydhan.
+After a long fight for the right to have a good position, the Government sent him as a chief of district of Temessoumitt in the department of Moundjeria which was not very populated and was without water.
 After being informed of the conflict between Messaoud and his boss, the government decided to transfer him to Ouadane in Adrar in the desert.
 Ouadane was better than Temessoumitt because the region was more populated.
 In April 1975, Messaoud was contacted by the Interior Minister, to come to Nouakchott (Capital of Mauritania) for a professional formation of cities administrator in which he would be promoted to City Administrator.
 In Nouakchott, Messaoud heard that there was another national competition for the Public Administration Certificate that was more efficient than City administrator.
-Messaoud decided to do the two competitions at the same time but he needed the permission of the interior minister.
+Messaoud decided to do the two competitions at the same time, but he needed the permission of the interior minister.
 The interior minister contacted Messaoud and told him that he could not do the two competitions at the same time because he did think that Messaoud would not succeed due to the fact that Messaoud was a Haratine.
 Messaoud told the minister that he could do it and the minister decided that if Messaoud failed the public administration certificate he would no longer work in the government; the minister requested a signed letter from Messaoud.
 Messaoud agreed to the contract and knew that he was taking a huge risk.
 Four months later, Messaoud was the third of his promotion for the public administration certificate and the first of the professional formation for city administrator.
-After the results of the competition, Messaoud was promoted Assistant of the governor of Nouakchott in charge of administrative cases.
+After the results of the competition, Messaoud was promoted Assistant of the Governor of Nouakchott in charge of administrative cases.
 Three months later, Messaoud was promoted Executive Administrator of Rosso (in the south of Mauritania).

 In 1981, Messaoud was nominated the Governor of Gorgol and Guidimakha (regions) for four years.

-In 1984, Messaoud the first Haratine entered in the Mauritanian Government as minister of rural development.
+In 1984, Messaoud was the first Haratine who entered in the Mauritanian Government as Minister of Rural Development.